 0 Essay(s) Pending (Possible Point(s): 0)

-You’ve not answered enough questions correctly to pass this Masterclass.
-Please try again to receive your certificate.
+We’re sorry.
+You’ve not answered all questions correctly.
+Please try again in order to receive your certificate.

 Well done!
 You’ve passed this Masterclass.

 The repeated-bout effect refers to:

 A single episode of high-intensity eccentric exercise can cause: